matthmr/libvsl/README.md

 # vsl - Very Small/Simple Lisp

-A very small implementation of LISP, nothing too fancy.
+A very small LISP implementation framework: a library you can program alongside to produce a LISP.

 ## Building